 The type of exercises, the angle, wrist position, resistance, energy expended and direction has the final say on how your triceps are going to look.

 triceps that are most commonly shown are geared more specifically to the longer

 thicker inside head of the triceps; this overall development is a must do!
 But...

 If the outside head is underdeveloped on your triceps; you may simply be doing too many of the big exercises, change some of this quantity training to isolation based movements to help develop the horseshoe look on your triceps.

-The overall refinement and density of the triceps and their impressiveness comes from specific triceps training exercises.
-The coveted well-defined thick looking horse-shoe shaped triceps are a result of focusing your efforts.
+Overall refinement and polish of the triceps comes from specific triceps training exercises.
+The coveted well-defined thick looking horse-shoe shaped triceps are a result of focused effort.

 You need to prioritize the training of the lateral or outside head of the triceps.
 A little more instability and chaos needs to be recruited to force your Neurotransmitters to work a little more over-time and earn their pay with more specific movements to include the outer head of the triceps.

 A change of focus on prioritizing with different exercises and wrist positions will remedy this: to break this down into a timeframe; if you spend 30 minutes training your biceps, you should spend 45 to 50 minutes training the triceps, (if you’re pouring the intensity to them)!

 Prioritize the lateral head with the exercises and rep ranges shown here in training triceps, put them through their paces force them to submit to the point where they have no choice but to grow.